 We settled ourselves down in the lea of bank and felt the stones from the mine waste softly cushioned under our feet as we ate our customary picnic and watched the waves break around the Engine houses, the sea water slowly draining back down into the sea.

 The Engine houses are shrouded in lush vegetation now as nature has reclaimed what was once a huge. viciously stark, industrial area.
 What a great healer time and nature can be.

-Of course we had to walk down to look again at the mines we had previously walked passed many years ago now when we had walked all of the coastal footpath and there we read again the plaque set high in one of the building.
+Of course we had to walk down to look again at the mines.
+We had previously walked passed The Crowns many years ago when we had walked all of the coastal footpath.
+We read the plaque again that is set high in one of the building.

 “Crowns Engine House

 Lower pumping Houses was built in 1830’s